To everything there is a season, and a time to every purpose under the heaven:

 – Ecclesiastes 3:1-2

 Despite America’s woeful economic situation, new restaurants continue to sprout faster than New Mexico’s unofficial state flower (no, not the ubiquitous orange traffic cone; the almost as omnipresent tumbleweed).
 Rarely does a week go by without some sparkly and shiny new restaurant opening up somewhere in the Duke City.
 Though most start off with much promise and potential, many restaurants are destined to suffer a fate similar to the dreaded and accursed tumbleweed.
 The average lifespan of most independent restaurant concepts is less than five years.

 In 1995, Seasons Rotisserie & Grill was one of the shiny new restaurants with lots of promise and potential.
-Nearly two decades later, it continues to thrive against the onslaught of rigorous competition from newer, shinier and prettier new restaurants, outlasting many restaurants anointed the “next best thing” by the cognoscenti.
+Just over two decades later, it continues to thrive against the onslaught of rigorous competition from newer, shinier and prettier new restaurants, outlasting many restaurants anointed the “next best thing” by the cognoscenti.
 Year after year, Seasons continues to be mentioned as one of the city’s very best restaurants and not in the condescendingly reverential tone reserved for the restaurants recognized for their greatness largely because they’re old.
 Seasons is still recognized as a player!
 In the April edition of New Mexico Magazine, Seasons was listed as one of the 50 reasons to love Albuquerque.
 In actuality, there are more than fifty reasons alone to love Seasons.

 Launching on Mountain Road just north of Old Town was somewhat of a risk as the area was theretofore not considered a dining destination–at least not by locals.
 Tourists have, perhaps as a captive market, always flocked to Old Town’s eateries, but save for area residents, locals tended to dine elsewhere.
 Seasons changed that with a look and feel which defied the adobe-hued stereotype of area restaurants–that despite being comfortably ensconced in a modern Pueblo-style two-story stucco edifice.